DESY-CBPF-UERJ/AP_bbZDM_Lep_R2/README.md

 # ![channel](feynman_diagram.svg)

-**Analysis project for the leptonic channel of the bbZ+DM search using data from Run 2. extra.**
+**Analysis project for the leptonic channel of the bbZ+DM search using data from Run 2.**